The Gold Standard in Facial Rejuvenation

 Registered aesthetic nurse Stacey Power from Beautiphi Clinic in New Zealand says skin laxity issues are most common on the face, around the eyes, and neck and décolleté areas.

 “As we age, we lose collagen and elastin in our skin, so we are constantly trying to find ways to improve this.
 The neck especially is a forgotten area; after many years people seem to suddenly remember it, by which time the skin can be quite aged, sun-damaged and lax.
 It then takes a lot of time and effort to attempt to repair,” says Power.

 This is where Regen PRP comes in.
-“Because Regen PRP brings your own growth factors and stem cells to the area in a concentrated form, it regenerates the tissue and blood vessels, using new vessels to bring more nutrients to the skin.
+“Because Regen PRP brings your own growth factors and stems cells to the area in a concentrated form, it regenerates the tissue and blood vessels, using new vessels to bring more nutrients to the skin.
 The skin rejuvenation generated by Regen PRP is the gold standard in my opinion, particularly for necks.”

 According to Power, while many people have tried dermal peels, laser treatments, and all sorts of modalities to reverse the effects of ageing skin, Regen PRP offers an unmatched solution, actively regenerating skin tissue and texture in just one treatment.

 “Although laser, peels and the like are great treatments, they create trauma to the skin to initiate the healing process to generate more collagen,” says Power.
 “PRP on the other hand works without this trauma; it sets off the process of regeneration without the body having to actually fix damaged tissue.”